Meet the team behind the Montrose LandxSea Film Fest: a passionate crew of filmmakers, creatives, community organisers, and changemakers.

 As Festival Director of LandxSea, Rachel leads programming, partnerships, fundraising, and delivery, working closely with filmmakers, artists, and local communities to ensure the festival remains inclusive, accessible, and rooted in its coastal context.

-Contact Rachel about partnerships, film programmes, and festival activity.
+Contact Rachel about festival partnerships, programming, funding, strategic collaborations, and overall festival activity.

 Holly Muse